Gus Johnson (sportscaster): Roles

+Johnson returned to MSG Network to fill-in sporadically when both Mike Breen and Breen's backup, Kenny Albert, are unable to call games due to national game commitments starting with the 2023-24 NBA season.

 Announcing style

-Johnson's high-energy style has resulted in a polarized response from sports fans.
-He often uses signature phrases like "Hurt My Feelings!", "Oh my goodness!", "Rise and fire...
-Count it!", "Here comes the pain!", "He's got 'get away from the cops' speed!", "From the parking lot!", "And the runner... bang!", "Pure!", "BAM!", "Hot Sauce!", "Cold-Blooded!", "What a game!", "Down the Sideline!" and "HA-HAAA".
+Johnson's high-energy style is polarizing, with some critics opining that Johnson's exuberance can overshadow the games he is calling, though ESPN's Bill Simmons wrote that Johnson "could make a chess match sound exciting."
+Johnson's signature phrases include emphatic uses of "pure!" and "count it!"
 Despite being known for his catchphrases, Johnson also utilizes silence at opportune times to let television viewers absorb the moment, such as during a 2015 college football matchup between Notre Dame and Stanford when Stanford kicked the game-winning field goal at the end of a high-scoring game.

 Notable calls

+December 16, 2001 – Johnson was the main play-by-play announcer alongside color analyst Brent Jones for the now-infamous Bottlegate incident between the Cleveland Browns and Jacksonville Jaguars where Browns fans threw plastic beer bottles onto the field following the referees going back two plays to reverse a call via instant replay, which is against NFL rules.

 As Knicks announcer – With the Knicks, Johnson was well-known for calls such as "My name is Al Harrington... and I get buckets!"
 Perhaps Johnson's most famous Knicks call was his enthusiastic description of Allan Houston's last-second shot to defeat the top-seeded Miami Heat in the first round of the 1998–1999 NBA playoffs.

 March 23, 2006 – During the 2006 NCAA Division I men's basketball tournament, Johnson was calling the Sweet 16 matchup between UCLA and Gonzaga.
 Gonzaga held a 71–70 lead with just 19.7 seconds left in the game, needing to wind the clock down while passing the ball in from its own side of the court:

 Johnson: They throw it to Morrison.
 He holds on.

 Analyst Len Elmore: You don't want to foul Morrison.
 You make them get it over half court, you know you gotta foul- [UCLA guard Jordan Farmar steals the ball from Gonzaga forward J. P. Batista] Woah!

 Johnson: And a steal!
 Farmar!
 Inside... the freshman up- [nearly inaudible over the crowd cheering as UCLA forward Luc Mbah a Moute scores a layup] Oh and they go in front!
 Raivio!
 Last chance to dance! [inaudible as Mbah a Moute steals the ball via a jump ball before Gonzaga commits a foul, leaving just over two seconds left] Mbah a Moute!